 The Lion was once one of the most widespread large land mammals on the planet, evolving out of East Africa the lion spread quickly throughout the continent to Europe, the Middle East and throughout Asia.
 The lion is the only cat species where both genders differ hugely this is known as 'sexual dimorphism'.
 The male lion with its huge mane of hair around it's neck has been long prized as one of the most iconic animals on the planet and revered throughout human history.
 After years of persecution over the past three thousand years lions have now been isolated to life just on the African continent with a tiny population still surviving at the top of Northern India in the Gir Forest.

 The African Lion population was estimated at 200,000 at the beginning of last century.
 Within 21 years (1993 - 2014) the population is said to have declined by 42% leaving an estimated 23,000 lions.
-The African lion is now extinct in all but 27 African Countries and are split in isolated populations throughout the continent with only 5 Countries known to hold more than one thousand individuals.
-These are:
+The African lion is now extinct in all but 27 African countries and are split in isolated populations throughout the continent with only 5 Countries known to hold more than one thousand individuals are marked on the map to the left.
+There are now believed to be two subspecies of Lion (Panthera leo) listed below:

-The West African Lion (pictured bottom right) is now listed as critically endangered with an estimated population of 400 wild lions with less than 250 mature individuals.
+The West African Lion population (pictured bottom right) is now listed as critically endangered with an estimated population of 400 wild lions with less than 250 mature individuals.
+The Asiatic Lion was recognised as it's own subspecies (Panthera leo persica) up until 2017.
+This was reversed by the IUCN felid classification task force after new evidence showed that lions in west and central Africa are more closely related to Asiatic lions rather than those in Eastern and Southern Africa.

 The Asiatic Lion